Hi there and thanks for stopping by!

 Fast-forward through the nitty-gritty of my childhood and at fourteen years old I decided that my future would see me as a serious news journalist, because I had developed a real passion for writing and broadcasting.

 I was also quite crazy for the arts – music and movies – which eventually shifted my focus from journalism to the world of entertainment.
 And so I occupied my university years with a Media degree, majoring in Film and Television Production in pursuit of a dream to become a film and theatre director.

 Again however, I wavered on that pathway realising (and fearing) the instabilities of the creative life when I was forced to stick out my casual retail job to make ends meet as a freelancer.

 Hence when the opportunity to work full-time in the Sales department at a major television network came about, I thought it would be as good a step as any to get a professional foot in the door.

 There began my career in advertising.

-They've taught me that sooner or later, the universe creates a way for you to disconnect from that which no longer serves your soulful purpose – you just have to be open enough to read the signs and brave enough to take the leap.
+After years of navigating the world of commercial sales and marketing and through all of its challenges and rewards, I’ve learned that sooner or later, the universe creates a way for you to disconnect from that which no longer serves your soulful purpose – you just have to be open enough to read the signs and brave enough to take the leap.